beckn/financial-services/testnet/financial-services-devkit/README.md

 A developer toolkit for building and testing applications on the **beckn financial-services testnet**.
 This devkit provides a pre-configured adapter stack and ready-to-use Postman collections to help you get started quickly with the "Personal Loan" flow, converted to Beckn Protocol v2.0.0 LTS.

+> **TEMPORARY, pre-merge only:** `subscriberId`/`senderId`/`receiverId` currently use the shared
+> `bap.example.com` / `bpp.example.com` testnet identities from `starter-kit`'s `generic-devkit`
+> (borrowing their already-registered keys) purely so the flow can be exercised end-to-end against
+> the real DeDi registry before dedicated `financial-services` participant entities exist.
+Once two
+> new entities are registered for this domain, these identities (and the matching keys in
+> `config/financial-services-bap.yaml` / `financial-services-bpp.yaml` and
+> `manifests/*-node-manifest.yaml`) must be replaced before this PR merges -- do not treat
+> `bap.example.com`/`bpp.example.com` as this domain's real, permanent identities.

 ---

 ## Table of Contents